onedata/onedata-deployments/onezone/examples/batch-mode/README.md

-# Onezone deployment example (wizard)
+# Onezone deployment example (batch mode)

-This template can be used to set up a Onezone instance using graphical wizard installation (determined by the `ONEPANEL_BATCH_MODE=true` variable in `docker-compose.yaml`).
+This template can be used to set up a Onezone instance using batch mode installation (determined by the `ONEPANEL_BATCH_MODE=true` variable in `docker-compose.yaml`).
 The service will be installed automatically according to the config in BATCH_CONFIG section of `docker-compose.yaml`.